markproy/bird-classification-workshop/docs/lab2-train-model.md

 ...
 ```

-As stated earlier, once the job is complete (console will show a green `Completed` status), the training model artifacts are saved in `model.tar.gz` in the specified output directory.
-Navigate to the S3 console, and drill down into your S3 bucket to find the model artifacts.
+Once the training job is complete (console will show a green `Completed` status), the training model artifacts are saved in `model.tar.gz` in the output directory you specified earlier in this lab.
+To get the full S3 URI for the model artifacts, you can find it on the details page of your training job.
+You can also navigate to the S3 console, and drill down into your S3 bucket to find the model artifacts.
 That file will be used to create a model for inference in the next lab.

 ## Navigation